Innovation for Adolescent Sexual and Reproductive Health and Rights in Rural Zambia

 Samfya District, Luapula Province, has the second-highest rate of child marriage (50%) in the country.
 HIV prevalence is higher (9%) than the national average (5%).
 The average age of sexual debut and cultural marriage is 12 years.
 Children as young as 10 years are engaged in transactional sex, and by 18 years, 53% of girls are married and 30% are pregnant or already mothers.

 Communities in Samfya are reliant on small-scale agriculture and transient fishing.
 Parents are often away, working to grow food and catch fish.
 Adolescents are on their own for extended periods of time, which puts them at greater risk.

-Young TALK II participants listen to Talking Book messages about sexual health.
+Young listeners listen to a Talking Book message.

-VSO Zambia hired a consultant to create culturally-relevant audio content, including songs and dramas.
-Messages are based on the Ministry of Health’s standard sexual health education materials and recorded in the local language.
+VSO hired a consultant to produce culturally relevant messages, including songs and dramas.
+The TALK II messages are based on the Ministry of Health’s standard sexual health education materials and recorded in the local language.
 Every few months, VSO will update Talking Book content and collect usage data and user feedback.
-This will allow them to monitor engagement, identify issues and trends, and hear directly from youth in their own voices.
+This will allow them to monitor message engagement, identify issues and trends, and hear directly from youth in their own voices.